ENCCS/julia-for-hpda/content/regression.rst

       Pkg.add("MLJScikitLearnInterface")
       Pkg.add("Plots")

-.. todo:: Simple regression 1
+.. exercise:: Simple regression 1

    Run the code in the `Simple regression example`_ above and see what prediction errors you get.
    Look through the code and think about what the various steps do.

-.. todo:: Simple regression 2a
+.. exercise:: Simple regression 2a

    In the `Simple regression example`_, experiment with the settings to change the sampling frequency, level of noise imposed on the data and fraction of the data that is used for training